-What Can a Handyman Do in Truckee, California?
+What Can a Handyman Do Without a License in Truckee, California?

 In Truckee (Nevada County), a handyman can do small repair/improvement jobs without a California contractor license only if each job is under $500 total (labor + materials) and the work is not split into multiple contracts to stay under the limit.
 If any single job is $500 or more, California generally requires a CSLB contractor license in the appropriate classification, and many common handyman tasks can also trigger building permits even when you’re under the $500 exemption.
 Truckee also requires a local business license to operate within town limits.